prajakta301993/AccentureAssignment/README.md

 		Response:
 			HTTP Response with correlation coefficient

-- For Getting correlation coefficient for all available countries
+- For Getting correlation coefficient for specific country

 	- Any Continent (case sensitive) e.g Europe